Published July 10, 2026 by Nicole Burke

 trellis wood

-How to Make a Wood Trellis
+How to Make Your Own Wood Trellis

 You can do something as simple as I did—basically taking sticks the same length, forming a teepee with them, and tying them together with twine.
 Add smaller sticks for cross support, making diamond patterns on the side.
 You can use nails to secure the joints.
 If you have a lot of sticks on hand and don't mind rebuilding your structures each year, then DIY wood trellises could be a great option for you.